Sam-Bro/JS-Password-Gen-SB/README.md

     -Inclusion of symbols in the password output

-This projects purpose was to demonstrate the use of JavaScript to print a random password string based on user input.
+This projects purpose was to demonstrate the use of JavaScript to print a random password string based on user input while maintaining a functional and responsive design.